 Persons who are involved in the formal complaint process and are dissatisfied with the outcome are entitled to appeal the findings or the severity of the sanctions.
 Persons must file a written and signed appeal to the President of NBTS within ten (10) business days of being notified of the outcomes.
 The appeal will be considered and acted upon before any penalty takes place, with the exception of possible interim measures to ensure the safety of members of the Seminary community.
 The President of NBTS will confirm receipt of the appeal within three (4) business days.
 If the President is out of the office for an extended period of time, whether on seminary business or personal leave, this three-day period will not begin until he or she returns to the office.
 The Seminary President will consider and act upon the appeal within ten (10) business days of receiving the appeal.
 If the President is out of the office for an extended period of time, whether on seminary business or personal leave, this ten-day period will not begin until he or she returns to the office.
+The decision of president is out of the office for an extended period of time, whether on seminary business or personal leave, this ten-day period will not begin until he or she returns to the office.
 The decision of the Seminary President is considered final.